izhangzhihao/intellij-rainbow-brackets/README.md

 ```

 This plugin will automatically override color scheme property "HTML_CODE" [cause our rainbow color been covered by intellij built-in functionality](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360000117450-My-HighlightVisitor-been-covered-by-intellij-built-in-functionality).
-You still could set `<option name="rainbowifyHTMLInsideJS" value="false" />` in config file to disable.
+You still could set `<option name="rainbowifyHTMLInsideJS" value="false" />` in the config file to disable.

 ## Kotlin function literal braces and arrow

-To enable rainbow brackets for multiple level lambda Kotlin code like this:
+To enable rainbow brackets for multiple-level lambda Kotlin code like this:

 ```kotlin
 event.throwable?.let { throwable ->